Vanderbilt Brain Institute

-Director: Lisa Monteggia The Vanderbilt Brain Institute (VBI) was founded in 1999 as a transinstitutional entity to oversee and facilitate the extensive neuroscience-related endeavors carried out at Vanderbilt University.
-As such, the primary missions of the VBI are to promote research, education and training in the brain-related disciplines at Vanderbilt, with the stated goal of fostering excellence in each of these arenas.
+The Vanderbilt Brain Institute was founded in 1999 as a transinstitutional entity to oversee and facilitate the extensive neuroscience-related endeavors carried out at Vanderbilt University.
+As such, the VBI's primary missions are to promote research, education, and training in the brain-related disciplines, and its stated goal is to foster excellence in each of these arenas.

 Center for Structural Biology

-Director: Borden Lacy The Vanderbilt Center for Structural Biology (CSB) is part of a major transinstitutional initiative started in the year 2000.
-The initiative was designed to significantly upgrade the capabilities in Structural Biology at Vanderbilt by bringing additional faculty and state-of-the-art instrumentation to campus.
+The Vanderbilt Center for Structural Biology is part of a major transinstitutional initiative started in the year 2000.
+The initiative was designed to significantly upgrade the capabilities in structural biology at Vanderbilt by bringing additional faculty and state-of-the-art instrumentation to campus.
 The CSB was developed to promote the broad use of structural biology approaches in all life science research and to provide a focal point that bridges medicine and biology to math, chemistry, and physics.

 Mass Spectrometry Research Center

-Director: Richard Caprioli The mission of the Mass Spectrometry Research Center (MSRC) is to bring state-of-the-art mass spectrometry expertise, methodology, and instrumentation to the research and clinical infrastructure of the Vanderbilt University Medical Center.
+The mission of the Mass Spectrometry Research Center is to bring state-of-the-art mass spectrometry expertise, methodology, and instrumentation to the research and clinical infrastructure of Vanderbilt University.

 Program in the Molecular Basis of Genetic Diseases